lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/resnet.md

     tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-GoogLeNet uses four modules made up of Inception blocks.
-However, ResNet uses four modules made up of residual blocks, each of which uses several residual blocks with the same number of output channels.
-The number of channels in the first module is the same as the number of input channels.
-Since a maximum pooling layer with a stride of 2 has already been used, it is not necessary to reduce the height and width.
-In the first residual block for each of the subsequent modules, the number of channels is doubled compared with that of the previous module, and the height and width are halved.

-Now, we implement this module.
-Note that special processing has been performed on the first module.

 GoogLeNet usa quatro módulos compostos de blocos de iniciação.
 No entanto, o ResNet usa quatro módulos compostos de blocos residuais, cada um dos quais usa vários blocos residuais com o mesmo número de canais de saída.
 O número de canais no primeiro módulo é igual ao número de canais de entrada.
 Como uma camada de pooling máxima com uma passada de 2 já foi usada, não é necessário reduzir a altura e a largura.
 No primeiro bloco residual para cada um dos módulos subsequentes, o número de canais é duplicado em comparação com o do módulo anterior e a altura e a largura são reduzidas à metade.